MMDVS-LF: Multi-Modal Dynamic Vision Sensor and Eye-Tracking Dataset for Line Following: DATASET

-In addition to recording their driving, we asked participants to complete a consent form and a demographic questionnaire.
+We also asked participants to fill out a consent form and a demographic questionnaire.
 This questionnaire collected their age, gender, country of origin and residence, and health details, including any chronic illnesses, visual impairments, or conditions affecting their vision.
-We also gathered information about their driving experience, including their length and frequency, professional or racing experience, prior experience with driving F1Tenth cars, comfort level with new technology, and whether they experience motion sickness while driving.
-Anonymized participants' data, including the mapping of the recordings to a driver, is available in the raw data.
+We also gathered information about their driving experience, including their length and frequency, professional or racing experience, prior experience with driving \roboracer cars, comfort level with new technology, and whether they experience motion sickness while driving.
+Anonymized participants' data, including the mapping of the recordings to a driver, is available in the raw data upon request.

-Figure \ref{fig:demographic-data} displays the distribution of selected demographic data.
-For the \textit{Line Following} task, we had seven participants, of whom six were born and obtained their driver's licenses in a country in Western Europe and one in North America.
-We had six male participants and one female participant, with an age distribution peaking at 25-30, including participants up to 35-40.
-One participant reported having no or less than one year of experience.
-Another participant reported 3-5 years of experience; two reported 6-10 years, and three more than ten years.
-Three participants reported that they have a visual impairment or use a visual aid for driving.
-Only one participant reported having a chronic illness, which impairs their driving skills, and one participant reported being a professional driver.
+For the \textit{Line Following} task, we had ten participants, of whom five were born and obtained their driver's licenses in a country in Western Europe, two each in Eastern Europe and Eastern Asia, and one in Southern Europe.
+We had seven male and three female participants, with 4 participants in the age bracket $25 - 29$, five in the bracket $30 - 34$, and one in the range of $35 - 39$.
+One participant reported having no or less than one year of experience, one reported having 1 to 2 years, another three to five years, and the remaining seven reported having 6 to 10 years of experience.
+Only one participant reported having a chronic illness, which impairs their driving skills, and $50\%$ of participants had some visual impairment.
+One participant reported being a professional driver.

+All the participants could perform the task without any issues, regardless of experience level.
+We consciously decided to use expert and non-expert drivers for the recording, as we feared that experts might overfit on the specific track and provide more anticipatory actions rather than solely reactive ones.
+For this reason, we also decided to change the driving direction after a fixed time.
+Non-expert driving also leads to more upsets and subsequent recovery situations, which are more helpful for training generalizable networks.